 When dealing with social media speed matters.
 The time it takes you to respond could directly affect your brand’s reputation.
 If you have someone available to immediately address a customer’s concerns or a complaint, you will reduce the amount of damage negative feedback can produce.
-Just imagine you had a customer who posted a rant about your company and with live feeds many people will receive that negative rant immediately.
-Therefore, if you don’t have a system in place to engage with your followers while they are active on your sites you might not be able to harness that negative feedback before it does significant damage to your brand.
+Just imagine that you have a customer who posted a rant about your company.
+With live feeds, many people will receive that negative rant immediately.
+Therefore, if you don’t have a system in place to engage with your followers while they are active on your sites, you might not be able to harness that negative feedback before it does significant damage to your brand.

 5. Take Control of the Feedback